moshix/mvs38dasm/README.md

 The SYSCPK most folks download and install is an IBM 3350 DASD image from Jay Moseley's website.
 That SYSCPK image was recently (in January 2018) updated by Jay Moseley and contains a newer version of the disassembler.
 That version does not assemble cleanly on TK4- (which of course is the MVS 3.8 system most folks run nowadays).

-I happen to have an IBM 3390 SYSCPK image I create myself back in 2015 from the 3350 SYSCPK image back then, and that contains an older version of the Postpischil disassembler which assembles and runs very cleanly on TK4-.
+I happen to have an IBM 3390 SYSCPK image I created myself back in 2015 from the 3350 SYSCPK image back then, and that contains an older version of the Postpischil disassembler which assembles and runs very cleanly on TK4-.
 It still has all the same features as the newer version, including support for 31bit OSs.

-In short, this repository contains the version from my 3390 SYSCPK which assembles and runs beautifully on MVS3.8 TK4-, on OS390 and even on z/OS 2.10 as tested on the University of Leipzig system I have access to.
+In short, this repository contains the version from my 3390 SYSCPK which assembles and runs beautifully on MVS3.8 TK4-, on OS390 and even on z/OS 2.10.